AdaCore/gnatstudio/docs/users_guide/environment.rst

   Log file automatically created by GPS.
-When GPS is running, it creates a file :file:`log.<pid>`, where :file:`<pid>` is the GPS process id, so multiple GPS sessions don't clobber each other's log.
+When GPS is running, it creates a file :file:`log.<pid>`, where :file:`<pid>` is the GPS process id, so multiple GPS sessions do not clobber each other's log.
 In case of a successful session, this file is renamed to :file:`log` when exiting; in case of an unexpected exit (when bug box is displayed), the log file retains its original name.
 The name of the log file is configured by the